kylelemons/kylelemons.github.io/_posts/2012-04-22-rx-for-go-headaches.md

 Your feedback, constructive criticism, and pull requests are all greatly appreciated!

 P.S.
-I'm slowly cleaning up my [http://github.com/kylelemons](many side-projects) and making sure they work with Go 1.
-I'll be listing them on [http://kylelemons.net/go](kylelemons.net/go) as I do, so feel free to e-mail me or find me on IRC if you have a favorite package that you want updated.
+I'm slowly cleaning up my [many side-projects](http://github.com/kylelemons) and making sure they work with Go 1.
+I'll be listing them on [kylelemons.net/go](http://kylelemons.net/go) as I do, so feel free to e-mail me or find me on IRC if you have a favorite package that you want updated.

 # Comments